OODesigns/constrained-values/README.md

 - 🧠 **Built-in Validators** – Range checks, enums, type coercion, and more.
 - ⚙️ **Custom Logic** – Easily extend with your own domain-specific rules.
 - 🚦 **Clear Error Handling** – Track validation status and descriptive messages.
-- 🧯 **Optional Exception Mode** – Enforce invariants by raising on invalid input.
+- 🧯 **Strict/Exception Mode (optional)** – By default, invalid values are reported non-destructively; enable strict mode to raise exceptions and enforce invariants at creation.
 - 🧾 **Type-Safety** – Each value enforces its canonical type at runtime.

 ---